Wakefield Business Conference includes an engaging seminar and workshop programme.

 Business Lunch with Special Guest Speakers, sponsored by BT

-Hear from special guest speakers from the British Chambers of Commerce and BT.
-Aimed at business owners/directors, there will be wonderful selection of freshly prepared food will be made available for you to enjoy
+Hear from special guest speaker Mike Spicer, Director of Research and Economics at the British Chambers of Commerce and Lee Campion, Managing Director of BT Local Business, Central Yorkshire.
+Aimed at business owners/directors, there will be wonderful selection of freshly prepared food made available for you to enjoy.

-Tickets are only £15 and are available to purchase via our booking system soon.
+Tickets are only £15 and are available to purchase via our booking system.
 Tickets for both Business Breakfast and Business Lunch are available for £25.

 10:00 – 11:00 Capital B Media: ‘Promoting Your Business For Free’